You are here

 Working in the executive office since 1989, Anderson’s experience has propelled her forward as one of the most innovative and versatile executives among women in professional sports and executives as a whole.

 The stadium’s signature element is one of the most prominent public art collections, the Dallas Cowboys Art Collection at AT&T Stadium and The Star in Frisco.
-Consisting of 74 pieces of contemporary art from an international array of curated artists, the collection is dis- played on the walls and in the grand public spaces of the facilities.
+Consisting of 86 works of contemporary art from an international array of curated artists, the collection is displayed on the walls and in the grand public spaces of the stadium and the world headquarters at The Star.
 In 2013 Anderson and her mother, Gene Jones, were the recipients of the Texas Medal of Arts – Arts Patrons Award, presented by the Texas Cultural Trust.

 In 2012 Anderson was named Chairman of the NFL Foundation where she is responsible for spearheading the NFL efforts in youth football participation, health and safety, and community outreach.
 She is the first woman to serve in this position, and is the first female executive in history to lead a major professional sports league charitable foundation.
 In 2014 she was appointed to the first NFL Conduct Committee, which endorses and enhances the new personal conduct policy for all NFL players and employees.
-Furthermore, Anderson is the President of the Dallas Cowboys Cheerleaders and is responsible for supervising what is considered to be the most prominent organization of its kind in the world.
+Additionally, Anderson is the President of the Dallas Cowboys Cheerleaders and is responsible for supervising what is considered to be the most prominent organization of its kind in the world.